oxinabox/oxinabox.github.io/_posts/2020-02-08-whycompositionaljulia.md

 However, experienced software engineers often note that its surprisingly difficult in practice to take something from one project and use it in another without tweaking.
 But in the Julia Ecosystem, which was written mostly by Grad students, this seems to mostly work.
 This post explores some theories on why;
-and some lose recommendations to future language designers.
+and some loose recommendations to future language designers.
 <!--more-->